-Object motions with different motion patterns are generated by a simulator in different directions to generate the initial rulebase.
+Object motions with different motion patterns are generated by a simulator in different directions to generate the initial rule base.
 The rules generated are clustered based on the direction of the motion pattern into the directional space clusters.
-Table1 shows the number of rules remained in each directional space after removing inconsistencies and redundancies.
+Table1 shows the number of rules that remained in each directional space after removing inconsistencies and redundancies.

-Our predictor algorithm is tested for real life bench mark dataset available at: http://homepages.inf.ed.ac.uk/rbf/CAVIAR/.
+Our predictor algorithm is tested for a real-life benchmark dataset available at: http://homepages.inf.ed.ac.uk/rbf/CAVIAR/.
 (EC Funded CAVIAR project/IST 2001 37540) to check for relative error.
 The data set consists of different human motion patterns observed at INRIA Lab at Grenoble, France and Shop Centre.
-These motion patterns consists of frames captured at 25 frames/second.
-A typical scenario of the INRIA Lab and the Shop Centre are shown in fig 4.
+These motion patterns consist of frames captured at 25 frames/second.
+A typical scenario of the INRIA Lab and the Shop Centre is shown in the Figure below.

 We define the relative error (RE) for M sample test data as

 Where da is the actual distance, dp is the predicted distance.
 The Fuzzy predictor was run on 1.66GHz machine in VC++ environment.
-Fig.5 represent the average relative error observed for the prediction algorithm for various test cases using Min Max, MOM and COA defuzzification techniques.
+The figure below represents the average relative error observed for the prediction algorithm for various test cases using Min-Max, MOM and COA defuzzification techniques.

-For each test case average response time is also calculated to find its suitability to real life environment.
-The prediction algorithm is tested by processing the frame data of moving human patterns stored in the data base at intervals of 50 frames (02 Seconds).
-The navigation environment is presented in the form of Prediction graph where x axis represents the Range parameter and the y axis represents the Angle parameter.
-The predicted Angle and Range values are compared with actual values obtained from real-life environment .
+For each test case, the average response time is also calculated to find its suitability for a real-life environment.
+The prediction algorithm is tested by processing the frame data of moving human patterns stored in the database at intervals of 50 frames (02 Seconds).
+The navigation environment is presented in the form of a Prediction graph where the x-axis represents the Range parameter and the y-axis represents the Angle parameter.
+The predicted Angle and Range values are compared with actual values obtained from the real-life environment.

-The performance of the predictor is tested when more than one objects are sensed by the sensor.
-The tests are carried out assuming at most 6-8 objects can be visible and can affect the decisions to be made regarding robot traversal(Figure 7).
+The performance of the predictor is tested when more than one object is sensed by the sensor.
+The tests are carried out assuming at most 6-8 objects can be visible and can affect the decisions to be made regarding robot traversal(Figure below).